Definition of Descriptive Statistics

 (noun) The branch of statistics that describes, organizes, and summarizes quantitative data in a clear and concise way either graphically or numerically.

-- Descriptive statistics summarize data by graphing or using numbers.
+- Descriptive statistics summarizes data by graphing or using numbers.

 - Descriptive statistics differs from inferential statistics in that descriptive statistics summarize a sample and inferential statistics uses the sample to make extrapolations about the larger population the sample represents.